Medically Reviewed by Jonathan Pirnazar, M.D. – LASIK Surgeon

 Key Information About LASIK Eye Surgery Cost

-• LASIK eye surgery fees vary due to several factors, including geography, surgeon experience, depth of exam, patient’s prescription, quality of technology used, surgery type, and ongoing support programs.
+- LASIK eye surgery fees vary due to several factors, including geography, surgeon experience, depth of exam, patient’s prescription, quality of the technology used, surgery type, and ongoing support programs.

-• Some practices and surgeons use bait-and-switch marketing tactics to lure people into their clinics by advertising bargain-bin prices.
+- Some practices use bait-and-switch marketing tactics to lure people into their clinics by advertising bargain-bin prices.
 These often involve advertising prices as low as $1,000 per eye.
 When a patient arrives, they will find many ‘add-on’ charges ultimately leading to higher costs.

 Today’s surgeries represent an incredible value to patients when compared to the past.
 If you were worried about spending $2,000 on an experimental surgery in the 1990s, you should feel great spending roughly the same today (accounting for inflation) for a tried-and-tested surgical procedure with sophisticated equipment used by experienced doctors.
 Everything has changed but the price.